Packet Radio Build Part 1 – Windows Server Configuration for a Packet Node

 \Computer Configuration\Administrative Templates\System\Shutdown Options\Turn off automatic termination of applications that block or cancel shutdown -> Enabled

-\Computer Configuration\Administrative Templates\Windows Components\App Privacy\ -> Enable - > Set Default for all apps to "Force Deny"
+\Computer Configuration\Administrative Templates\Windows Components\App Privacy\ -> Enable - > Set Default for all apps to "Force Deny" EXCEPT for access to the microphone.

 \Computer Configuration\Administrative Templates\Windows Components\Data Collection and Preview Builds\Allow Diagnostic Data -> Enabled (Diagnostic Data Off)